 ''The power of three will set us free.
 The power of three will set us free.
 The power of three will set us free.
 The power of three will set us free.
 The power of three will set us free.
 The power of three will set us free.''

 ''No!
 I am not the only one!
-I'm one of millions!
-In places you can't even imagine!
-In forms you would never believe!
+I'm one of the millions!
+In places, you can't even imagine!
+In forms, you would never believe!
 We are all around you!
 You won't be the last!
 You will never be safe!
 And you will never be…free!" he turned his attention to the other demon.
 "But you...why would you help...''
 Jeremy exploded and disappeared.
 The dust faded from existence.

 ''Piper…Prue…'' Phoebe whispered, touched.

-After spending most of the night hopped up on adrenaline and paranoia, the three sisters were finally able to get a few hours' worth of sleep before they could start the day.
-Prue picked up the morning paper and was about to head back inside when she was greeted with a, ''Good morning!''
+After spending most of the night hopped up on adrenaline and paranoia, the three sisters were finally able to get a few hours' worths of sleep before they could start the day.
+Prue picked up the morning paper and was about to head back inside when she was greeted with a ''Good morning!''

 Prue turned around to find Andy standing at the bottom of the stairs. ''Hey, this is a surprise.''

 ''Yeah.
 I heard a neighbor complain about a noise last night.
 I was just wondering, is everything okay?
 Or did you throw a party you didn't invite me to?''

 ''No. I'm fine, and believe me, there was no party here last night.
 I don't know why anyone complained.''

 ''Some people are strange.''
 She looked down and finally saw that Andy was holding a cup of coffee and a newspaper.